rubenlagus/TelegramBotsExample/HOWTO.md

 - follow  [these](https://github.com/rubenlagus/TelegramBots/blob/master/eclipse%20configuration.md) steps to work with eclipse

-- got to org.telegram and edit `BuildVars.java` and fill it out
+- go to org.telegram and edit `BuildVars.java` and fill it out

 ```